dproctor/personal-website/_posts/2022-06-01-wages-of-destruction.markdown

   despite the failing war effort out of fear for their personal positions were the Red Army to conquer Germany and the communist Soviet Union come to power in Germany.

+- The Soviet Union technologically outclassed the Wehrmacht on the Eastern Front.
+This was a result of Stalin's succcessful rapid industrialization of the country in the two decades since he came to power.
+For instance, the T34 was much more capable than German Panzers, and the Wermacht still depended on horses to move much of their equipment on both fronts.
+The Soviet Union had an advantage in both quality and quantity of armaments.

+- Foreign exchange was an important consideration through the buildup to the war.
+Germany owed considerable repararations, depended on exports for foreign exchange, and needed foreign exchange for a number of critical raw materials that were not available domestically.
+Up through the later 1930s western countries continued to provide Germany with raw materials through trade, even though they were increasingly going towards rearmament.